SHENG-KAI-HUANG/show_optical_flow_in_color/README.md

 This is python3 code to show optical flow in color.<br />
 If there are anything don't understand please feel free to post an issue.<br />

+Coding and testing by Anaconda in Windows 10 with python 3.6.4.<br />

 This code is modified from:<br />
 https://blog.csdn.net/zouxy09/article/details/8683859 <br />